kaishin/ImageScout/README.md

 ```

 If the image is not successfully parsed, the error will contain more info about the reason.
-In that case, he size is going to be `CGSizeZero` and the type `.Unsupported`.
+In that case, the size is going to be `CGSizeZero` and the type `.Unsupported`.

 - Error code **100**: Invalid URI parameter.
 - Error code **101**: Image is corrput or malformatted.